An objective function for order preserving hierarchical clustering: An objective function for trees over ordered data

 As the name suggests, the function is antisymmetric, and it computes the \emph{signed net comparability} between~$x$ and~$y$.
 We see that $g(x,y)$ takes on a large positive value if there is strong evidence for $x < y$, and a large negative value if there is strong evidence for $x > y$.
 Moreover, if the comparability is ambiguous, with $\omega(x,y)$ and $\omega(y,x)$ being very similar, $g(x,y)$ will take on a value close to zero.

-To see why this is useful, consider Example~\ref{ex:random-family}, and assume that $q$ and $p$ are very close in magnitudes.
-For a random binary relation $E$ represented by $\omega$, the probability of $(x,y) \in E$ is very close to the probability of $(y,x) \in E$.
+To see why this is useful, consider Example~\ref{ex:random-family}, and assume that $q$ and $p$ are very close in magnitudes, meaning that the probability of $(x,y) \in E$ is very close to the probability of $(y,x) \in E$.
 If we are producing a split $(A,B)$ of $X$ and trying to decide where to place $x$ and $y$ in order to make the split order preserving (Definition~\ref{def:order-preserving-tree}), it makes little sense to strongly favour one placement over the other in this situation.
-The close to zero value of $g(x,y)$ effectively reduces the significance of this choice.
+The close to zero value of $g(x,y)$ reflects this fact.
 The function $g$ can be used for hierarchical clustering on its own without any similarity, and the properties of $g$ is the subject of study of Section~\ref{section:g}.

 However, to achieve order preserving hierarchical clustering, we must combine $g$ with a similarity.
 Define an \deft{ordered similarity space} to be a triple $(X,s,\omega)$, where $X$ is a set, $s$ is a similarity, and $\omega$ is a relaxed order on $X$.
 For a given $(X,s,\omega)$, recall the similarity dual $s_d$ from~\eqref{eqn:sd}.
 Let \deft{the split value function} $f : X \times X \to [-1,2]$ be defined as